greggman/virtual-webgl/README.md

 or maintain it.
 If you find a problem feel free to file an issue but I can't promise I can spend anytime addressing it.
 Pull requests are more welcome or just fork it.

-## Some things you could do with this other can just get more contexts:
+## Some things you could do with this other than just get more contexts:

 ### Share resources across contexts.